 Sincerely, Gun Wife

 The information you were given is wrong.
 The truth is that moving firearms is covered under the same rule for everyone as part of the defense transportation regulations.
-And, just so that you don't have to look up that regulation yourself, we'll break it down for you:
+And, just so that you don't have to look up that regulation yourself, we'll break it down for you.
+Quick note, though: if you're moving overseas (OCONUS), you'll want to double check with your base transportation office.

 Your movers can and will move your personal firearms, provided they aren't on the excluded list.
 That list includes semi-automatic assault weapons, machine guns, short barrel shotguns, short barrel rifles, and silencers.
 The movers also will not ship any ammunition, which we suppose makes sense considering that they aren't supposed to pack batteries or candles.